ahadjixenofontos/pres-data-intersections/PITCHME.md

 <img src="images/venn_diagrams_data_science/Slide5.jpeg" >

 Note:
 There is a lot that goes into each of these broad stages.
-The details of the bullet points here are not important, but what I'd like to point out is just how much of the effort is spent on the early stages.
+The details of the bullet points here are not important, so I grayed them out to highlight just how much of the effort is spent on the early stages.
 When we think about data science we often think of it as synonymous with the generating results stage.

-You can most definitely jump right in and generate results, but they are unlikely to make sense if you don't do justice to the previous two phases.
+With open data in particular, you can easily escape thinking about the questions deeply and jump right into generating results, but they are unlikely to make sense if you don't do justice to the previous two phases.
 Jumping to the results stage too early is one way to end up lying with statistics, whether deliberately or not.

-Many times graduate students will generate these models, without digging deep inside them.
-I think this observation holds particularly well for fields like the biological and social sciences.
+Many times graduate students will build models and run algorithms, without digging deep inside them.
+I think this observation holds particularly true for fields like the biological and social sciences.
 There is a fear of math in the culture, a mystical misty land where math lives.
-This is one case where who you are not is the thing that comes up in you analysis.
+We can think of this as a case where who you are NOT is the thing that comes up in you analysis.
 Thinking of yourself as not a math person can come at great cost, because you are less likely to dive deep into something that you are afraid of.
 And diving deep is what data science is all about.
+In my view, it's not even a choice.

 +++